 The results revealed that participants of Televerde’s prison workforce development program go on to attain employment, earnings, and education at higher rates and reoffend at significantly lower rates than other formerly incarcerated females in the United States.
 The study also highlighted the positive economic impact on the State of Arizona, showing that Televerde’s direct operations alone generated an estimated cumulative total of $238.2 million GDP and $196.1 million labor income in the Arizona economy between 2011 and 2018.

 In addition to Arizona, Televerde’s reach currently includes Indiana.
-The company opened up its second engagement center in Indiana at the Madison Correctional facility in October 2019.
+The company opened up its second call center in Indiana at the Madison Correctional facility in October 2019.
 The first opened at Rockville Correctional facility in 2015.
 Between both Indiana facilities, the company employs more than 125 female prisoners, with plans to ramp up employment this year.
-Televerde will also expand its model in 2020 with engagement centers in Florida and the United Kingdom.
+Televerde will also expand its model in 2020 with call centers in Florida and the United Kingdom.

 “More than 600,000 women and men are released from federal and state prisons each year.
 These individuals are looking for a second chance but are being denied jobs and career opportunity because of their background and circumstance,” said Televerde CEO Morag Lucey.
 “This study validates our position that discarding someone for the worst mistake they made on the worst day of their life is a waste of human potential.”